-Set high on a hill with East-facing rooms and floor to ceiling sliding glass doors allowing for magical sunrises and spectacular views of the sprawling Borana Conservancy is a stately home that takes inspiration from its location.
+Set high on a hill with East-facing rooms and floor to ceiling sliding glass doors, the luxury Lengishu House allows for magical sunrises and spectacular views of the sprawling Borana Conservancy is a stately home that takes inspiration from its location.

 With 4 individual cottages set on the property, its hard to pick a favourite spot, but I love the main house with its stone floors and high vaulted ceiling with eucalyptus beams; it is fondly dubbed a cathedral ceiling.
 The room is massive, and if not properly outfitted, would have run the risk of looking empty.
 Firstly, the use of adobe walls as opposed to a pale colour was an apt choice as it is warming and draws the space in.
 Then there’s the curatorial approach to the multilayered decor.
 I love spaces that merge family heirlooms for that ultra personalized touch, with stuff collected from different countries and decades.
 It is for this reason that while Lengishu was officially opened in June 2019 having taken three years to build, it has the surprising effect of feeling like an elegant home that’s been enjoyed and lived in for decades.